cchdo/cchdo-learning-and-guides/docs/getting_started/submission_detailed.md

 -->

 ### General Recomendations
-As described more fully in other sections, the CCHDO also requests that all parameters within the data file should be found using our parameter table (see section 2a for more information).
-Additionally, a WOCE quality flag should be included for each measured parameter (see Sections 2a (CTD) or 2b (bottle) for further information).
+As described more fully in other sections, the CCHDO also requests that all parameters within the data file should be found using our [parameter table][parameter_table] (see section {ref}`parameter-naming` for more information).
+Additionally, a WOCE quality flag should be included for each measured parameter (see Sections {ref}`ctd-data` or {ref}`bottle-data` for further information).

 The CCHDO does not have recommendations on header comments.
 However, if there is information that should be retained with the data and is valuable in the long-term, data submitters can add header comments, preceded by # (hash sign).

 For each expedition, the data submitted to the CCHDO should include the following files: